Web Resources for Multilingual Computing

 Unicode Consortium

 IMUG members and speakers have been involved in the development of the Unicode Standard and the Unicode Locales (CLDR) from the beginning.
 The Unicode Consortium enables people around the world to use computers in any language through these specifications, which form the foundation for software internationalization in all major operating systems, search engines, applications, and the Web.
+See the IMUG professional training and events page for links to info on the annual Internationalization and Unicode Conference, and a sampling of recent presentation slides and other resources on the IMUG IUC archives page.

 Wikipedia: Internationalization and Localization